phardy-egis/django-geonode-customlogin/README.md

         ]
     ```

-4. Move `customlogin` folder inside `./geonode` django project folder:

-5. If you are using `docker`, rebuild geonode and restart services (this may stop the web site for a while):
+3. If you are using `docker`, rebuild geonode and restart services (this may stop the web site for a while):

     ```console
     docker-compose down && docker-compose build && docker-compose up -d
     ```

-6. Once geonode has restarted, authneticated users with admins permissions can reach the endpoints under `/customlogin/api` to search for datasets.
+4. Once services have fully restarted, authneticated users with admins permissions can reach the endpoints under `/customlogin` to reach a full page login form.

-7. `customlogin` comes with [customlogin-frontend](https://github.com/phardy-egis/django-geonode-customlogin-frontend).
-A [customlogin-frontend](https://github.com/phardy-egis/django-geonode-customlogin-frontend) production build should be served to make the interface available for users.

 ### Example setup